AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 The nature of the occupant’s work should influence whether an individual is allocated a private office.
 Part-time faculty, graduate teaching assistants, and research assistants should expect to share space, two or more to an office, unless specific needs require otherwise.

-Incubator program companies and outside research affiliated parties may contract for unused STAR One space on terms as approved by Provost and General Counsel as authorized by the TSUS Board of Regents.
-The Assistant Real Estate Director will coordinate such agreements.
+Incubator program companies and outside research affiliated parties may contract for unused STAR One space on terms as approved by the provost and VPAA and TSUS general counsel as authorized by the TSUS Board of Regents.
+The assistant real estate director will coordinate such agreements.

-Ultimate responsibility for the assignment and reassignment of space within STAR One rests with the Provost.
+Ultimate responsibility for the assignment and reassignment of space within STAR One rests with the provost and VPAA.

 maintain an accurate physical space inventory of all buildings the university owns or leases as required by state and federal regulations;